 While Muwatallis may have suffered from some paralysis, it is important to keep in mind that Muwattalis achieved his strategic goals in this battle while Ramses did not.
 The Egyptian army, minus a division and the heads of many subordinate commanders, withdrew from Syria after the battle.
 The Egyptian army never crossed the Orontes River again while the Hatti was able to foment revolt in Egyptian-held Palestine.
 Muwattalis risked nothing and did achieve a good result.
 The committal of a large infantry force of unknown quality across a river is not without risk.
 If Muwattalis had committed his infantry to the battle, it is possible that they too would have been defeated with the chariot force when the rest of the Egyptian army arrived from the northwest and south.
 Rather than an Egyptian tactical victory in a skirmish, the result could have been an Egyptian decisive victory in a pitched battle that Ramses was able to exploit and achieve his strategic objectives at the cost of Hittite ones.
 It only seems fair that we explore better questions than why Muwattalis did not commit his infantry, such as how Ramses allowed his army to be divided without any effective information gathering capabilities to determine where the enemy was.

 There are a lot of uncertainties regarding this battle.
 I have followed Gabriel and Boose’s account fairly closely while incorporating some elements from Suhr’s account featured in a 1995 Military History magazine that is now available online.
 I have also downplayed Ramses’ propagandist claims that he was at the head of every charge and critical point in the battle as much as possible.

-If you are looking for some good war-gaming of the battle and other battles during the same era, check out GMT’s Chariots of Fire, another volume in its amazing dating profile pictures for guys series.
+If you are looking for some good war-gaming of the battle and other battles during the same era, check out GMT’s Chariots of Fire, another volume in its amazing radiocarbon dating physics series.
 Highly recommended.

 – Jonathan Webb